-7.0 PERFORMANCE REVIEW AND DEVELOPMENT
+76.0 PERFORMANCE REVIEW AND DEVELOPMENT

-- 7.1 The University will promote a Performance Review and Development process that: - (i) aligns each staff member's endeavours with operational and strategic objectives; - (ii) provides an ongoing opportunity for dialogue, confidential discussions and feedback between a staff member and their supervisor; - (iii) identifies and facilitates individual staff development to maintain and improve skills, enhance career opportunities and promote organisational performance; - (iv) promotes resolution of performance concerns; - (v) identifies and clarifies roles, duties, goals and objectives, and performance expectations; and - (vi) recognises and rewards performance. - 7.2 Accountability for Performance Review and Development (PRD) rests with the supervisor, who will be required to undertake appropriate training. - 7.3 The supervisor, following discussion with the staff member, may delegate PRD responsibility to an alternate PRD Supervisor. - 7.4 A PRD Supervisor may delegate a PRD Mentor to carry out PRD.
-The PRD Mentor will report to the PRD Supervisor. - 7.5 The PRD supervisor, or PRD Mentor where delegated, and the staff member have joint responsibility for the mutual development of a Performance and Development Plan, which includes: - (i) planning and goal setting; - (ii) performance feedback; and - (iii) review of achievements and the effectiveness of development activities previously undertaken. - 7.6 Performance and Development Plans will have regard to the staff member's level of appointment, workload, and operational needs, as well as the resources available and equitable access to development opportunities.
-The Performance and Development Plan should be developed in the context of the University of Newcastle's strategic objectives, Classification Descriptors and the staff member's position description. - 7.7 If the position description is considered inaccurate or inconsistent with the staff member's current duties and responsibilities, it will be reviewed and amended.
-At this time the supervisor will consider action in accordance with Classification Structure and Review Clause 9. - 7.8 A mentor may be used to encourage the professional and personal development of the staff member.
-This is a developmental role distinct from the PRD Mentor role. - 7.9 PRD information may be accessed by the supervisor's manager for the purposes of career planning and development, performance management, and to ensure the effective use of PRD. - 7.10 Performance Review and Development operates in association with, but separate to:

-- (i) Managing Staff Workload Clause 8;

-- (ii) Classification Structure and Review Clause 9;

-- (iii) Performance Concerns Clause 12;

-- (iv) Staff Development Clause 18;

-- (v) Secondment Clause 23

-- (vi) Unsatisfactory Performance Clause 13; and
+- 76.1 The University will promote a Performance Review and Development process that: - (i) aligns each staff member's endeavours with operational and strategic objectives;

+- (ii) provides an ongoing opportunity for dialogue, confidential discussions and feedback between a staff member and their supervisor: - (iii) identifies and facilitates individual staff development to maintain and improve skills, enhance career opportunities and promote organisational performance; - (iv) promotes resolution of performance concerns through measures such as guidance, counselling, development and work allocation; - (v) identifies and clarifies roles, duties, goals and objectives, and performance expectations; and - (vi) recognises and rewards performance. - 76.2 Accountability for Performance Review and Development (PRD) rests with the PRD sSupervisor, who will be required to undertake appropriate training. - 76.3 The supervisor, following discussion with the staff member, may delegate PRD responsibility to an alternate PRD Supervisor.
+The delegate PRD Supervisor will be required to undertake appropriate training. - 7.4 A PRD Supervisor may delegate a PRD Mentor to carry out PRD.
+The PRD Mentor will report to the PRD Supervisor. - 76.45 The PRD sSupervisor, or PRD Mentor where delegated delegate, and the staff member have joint responsibility for the mutual development of a Performance and Development Plan, which includes: - (i) planning and goal setting; - (ii) performance feedback; and - (iii) review of achievements and the effectiveness of development activities previously undertaken. - 76.56 Performance and Development Plans will have regard to the staff member's level of appointment, workload, and operational needs, as well as the resources available and equitable access to development opportunities.
+The Performance and Development Plan should be developed in the context of the University of Newcastle's strategic objectives, Classification Descriptors and the staff member's position description. - 76.67 If the position description is considered inaccurate or inconsistent with the staff member's current duties and responsibilities, it will be reviewed and amended.
+At this time the supervisor will consider action in accordance with Classification Structure and Review Clause 98. - 76.78 A mentor may be used to encourage the professional and personal development of the staff member.
+This is a developmental role distinct from the PRD Mentor role. - 76.89 PRD information may be accessed by the supervisor's manager for the purposes of career planning and development, performance management, and to ensure the effective use of PRD. - 76.910 Performance Review and Development operates in association with, but separate to: - (i) Managing Staff Workload Clause 87; - (ii) Classification Structure and Review Clause 89; - (iii) Performance Concerns Clause 12; - (iii+) Staff Development Clause 17; - (iv) Secondment Clause 24; - (vi) Unsatisfactory PerformanceManaging Underperformance Clause 11; and
-- (vii) Probation Clause 11.